morganthomas/nixos/README.md

  sudo shutdown now
  ```

- After booting and logging in as Morgan, take the following steps:
+ After booting and logging in, use alt+shift+enter to open a shell.
+Then:

  ```bash
  git clone git@github.com:morganthomas/dotfiles.git
  ```

  Then move everything (including the dotted files and directories) from the dotfiles folder into your home folder and remove the dotfiles folder.
+Note that `mv` with globs will not include dotfiles, so you may need to copy each thing individually.
+Reboot to reload your configs.
+To get a nicer font in Tilix, open the hamburger menu on the top right and go to Preferences > Profiles > Default and check the box next to "Custom font."